anishjha93/zerocode-wiki/Kafka-Testing-Introduction.md

 "request": { },

 ```
-That's do nothing simply consume.
+That's do nothing, but simply consume.

 Or we we can configure our test to do certain stuff while consuming or after consuming the records.
 ```